Choice Hotels: Recent history (2012–2023)

-In 2018, Choice Hotels expanded the number of hotel brands it franchised by acquiring WoodSpring Suites, an extended-stay economy hotel brand.
+In 2018, Choice Hotels acquired WoodSpring Suites, an extended-stay economy hotel brand.
 Adding WoodSpring's 240 hotels across the U.S. tripled the number of extended-stay hotels in the company's portfolio to around 350 properties.

 As of 2018, Choice Hotels-branded properties are located in more than 40 countries and territories, including hotels in Europe, Asia-Pacific, the Middle East, and Scandinavia.
 Choice Hotels entered into an agreement with Spanish hotel operator Sercotel in 2018 to increase Choice's footprint in Spain and Latin America.

+In September 2018, Choice Hotels announced Clarion Pointe, an extension of the Clarion brand for locations with limited service.
+The first Clarion Pointe hotel opened on May 1, 2019, in Sulphur Springs, Texas, converted from a former Holiday Inn Express.

+Choice Hotels announced the creation of a new brand of midscale extended stay hotels, Everhome Suites, in January 2020.
+The first Everhome Suites location opened on September 29, 2022, in Riverside, California, after delays due to the COVID-19 pandemic.

-On June 13, 2022, Choice Hotels agreed to purchase Radisson Hotels for $675 million.
+On June 13, 2022, Choice Hotels agreed to purchase Radisson Hotels Americas for $675 million, acquiring the Radisson franchise agreements, operations and intellectual property in the United States, Canada, Latin America and the Caribbean.

+In October 2023, Choice Hotels announced a proposal to purchase all outstanding shares of Wyndham Hotels & Resorts for $90 per share.
+That offer came after Wyndham declined a direct acquisition bid from Choice.

 Corporate affairs

 Choice Hotels International is publicly traded on the New York Stock Exchange under the stock symbol CHH.
-It maintains a corporate headquarters in Rockville, Maryland, and a technology campus in Phoenix, Arizona.
+It maintains a corporate headquarters in North Bethesda, Maryland, and a technology campus in Phoenix, Arizona.
 At year-end 2017, Choice Hotels employed 1,987 people in its global corporate operations.
 Stewart W. Bainum Jr. is chairman of Choice Hotels' board of directors, a position he has held since 1987.
 Pat Pacious became president and CEO in September 2017.
 Previously, he served as Choice Hotels' president and chief operating officer.

-In 2017, Choice Hotels teamed up with the Red Cross and Boys and Girls Clubs of America in the aftermath of Hurricane Harvey and Hurricane Irma.

-Choice Hotels scored 100 on the Human Rights Campaign Foundation's Corporate Equality Index in 2018.

-The company's sustainability efforts include Room to be Green, which requires franchised properties to reduce their impact on the environment and lower operating costs with energy-efficient lighting and recycling, and giving guests the option of foregoing daily change of linens.
-Choice Hotels also participates in Clean the World to recycle hotel soap.
+In 2023, the company moved their headquarters from Rockville, Maryland to the Pike and Rose neighborhood of North Bethesda, Maryland.

 Partnerships

 Choice Hotels formed an alliance with Bluegreen Vacations, an international timeshare company, in 2013.
 Pursuant to this arrangement, many Bluegreen resorts are members of Choice Hotels' Ascend Hotel Collection brand.

+In 2021, Choice Hotels and Penn National Gaming entered into a strategic partnership to allow guests to book one of many Penn properties directly through Choice.

+Loyalty program

+Choice Hotels' rewards program is called Choice Privileges.
+In order to earn points through the program, one must book a reservation by either calling a toll-free number, going online, or using their mobile app.
+Points are updated the day after the user's stay.
+To redeem points earned using the program, one must log in on Choice Hotels' website.
+Points can be redeemed for gift cards or airline mileage.
+Additionally, there is the option to redeem points through the use of their Co-Branded Credit Card which launched with Mastercard and Wells Fargo in February, 2023.